Lyrenhex/bHive/README.md

 ## Quick Start
 To use bHive, you must compile the client ("bee") and the server ("queen") separately.
-This can be done by using uflash for pip3, or by going to the [MicroBit MicroPython Online Compiler](https://python.microbit.org/).
+This can be done by using uflash for pip3, or by compiling in the [micro:bit MicroPython editor](https://python.microbit.org/).

-When you've flashed both your "queen" and "bee" chips, holding down the A button on the queen will make it scan for connected clients, to execute the given command.
+When you've flashed both your "queen" and "bee" chips, hold down the A button on the queen to make it scan for connected clients to execute the given commands.

-Pressing the B button will execute the current command.
+Pressing the B button will execute the current commands.

 ## Style Guide
 Use PEP8.
 You may ignore E266 and E501.